The USA Hockey New Parent Guide linked below is a great resource for parents who are new to Youth Hockey.

 How can my child try hockey without making a commitment?

-Try Hockey for Free sessions are scheduled two times a year, typically in November and March.
+Try Hockey for Free sessions are scheduled two times a year, generally in November and March.
 Check out the website TryHockeyForFree.com to see upcoming sessions.
-In addition, DHA offers a Hockey 101 session near the beginning of the season, typically in September.
+In addition, DHA typically offers a Hockey 101 session near the beginning of the season, typically in September.
 Watch our home page for upcoming sessions.

 In addition, as mentioned above, our Learn to Play programs are broken into two segments so it isn't overwhelming for beginners and families aren't locked into a long season if hockey doesn't work out.